Morris Six MS

-Aside from the grille and identification marks, the whole car was shared with Nuffield Organization's more luxuriously finished stable-mate Wolseley as the 6/80.
+Aside from the grille and identification marks, the whole car was shared with Morris's Nuffield Organization stable-mate Wolseley as the more luxuriously finished 6/80.

 A car tested by the British magazine The Motor in 1950 had a top speed of 82.5 mph and could accelerate from 0-60 mph in 22.4 seconds.
 A fuel consumption of 20 mpgimp was recorded.
 The test car cost £671 including taxes.

 In 1950, the rear axle ratio was lowered to improve acceleration, and twin dampers were fitted to the front independent torsion bar suspension.

 A de-luxe version was announced at the 1953 London Motor Show, featuring leather upholstery, a heater, and over-riders on the front bumpers.